• NO_CORRELATI

 How to find us

 From Tuenno, follow the signs and take the SP14 along the Val di Tovel which ends at the car park near the lake.
-Charges apply in the car park from June to September.
-In summer, cars must be parked nearby Capriolo restaurant, halfway along the road between Tuenno and the lake.
-A shuttle bus then runs between the car park and the lake.
-The same shuttle bus can also be caught from Tuenno or Cles.
-For more details on costs and times, see www.visitvaldinon.it.
+From June to September, charges are applied to the car park.
+The purchase of the parking ticket must be made directly at the ticket office in Tuenno, in via Trento 109, before heading towards the Val di Tovel.
+During summer a shuttle bus runs between the car park and the lake.
+For more details on costs and times, see Parking spaces at lake Tovel.
 On foot, we recommend the remarkable “Sentiero delle Glare” footpath.
 From Capriolo restaurant, cross the lunar landscape of the enormous boulder field created by the collapse of Monte Corno and climb up through the forest to the lake.

 For further information